VideojogosLusofona/color-shape-links-ai-competition/README.md

 All AIs will play against each other two times, so each AI has the opportunity to play first.
 Players will be awarded 3 points per win, 1 point per draw and 0 points per loss.
-The classification for each track will be based on the total number of points obtained per AI, sorted in descending order.
+The [classification][standings] for each track will be based on the total number of points obtained per AI, sorted in descending order.

 Tie-breaks are performed only when there are two or more AIs with the same points in first place.
 In such cases, ties are solved according to the